 Wishful thinking or hoping doesn’t lead to changes or results.
 When you set actionable goals, it allows you to have a clear focus and helps you have the mindset to reach them.

 You need deliberate goals in order to have a sense of direction.
-It allows you to lead your life rather than to be led.
-Plus, when you have actionable goals, it lets you keep track of your success.
+It allows you to lead your life rather than be led by random occurrences in your life.
+Plus, when you have actionable goals, they help you keep track of your success.

 If you know that you have to make $119 a day and one day you make twice that, then you’re ahead of the day’s goal.
 And that will help if you have a shortcoming on another day.